Rohitbhakat/address_book/README.md

 Address Book API ---

 This is a FastAPI application for managing addresses and their geolocations.
-It provides endpoints for creating, updating, and retrieving addresses, as well as finding addresses within a specified distance of a given location.
+It provides endpoints for creating, updating, and finding addresses within a specified distance of a given location.

 Features ---